ArduPilot/ardupilot_wiki/copter/source/docs/connect-escs-and-motors.rst

 ====================

 The diagrams below show motor order for each frame type.
-The numbers indicate which output pin from the flight controller shoould be connected to each motor/propeller.
+The numbers indicate which output pin from the autopilot shoould be connected to each motor/propeller.
 The propeller direction is shown in green (clockwise, CW) or blue (counter-clockwise, CCW)

 .. figure:: ../images/MOTORS_CW_CCWLegend.jpg